Under NRS 484B.650, you can get charged with the crime of “aggressive driving” in Nevada if you do all of the following within the course of one mile:

 Finally, defendants should expect their car insurance premiums to go up.

 For a first aggressive driving conviction in two years of being an aggressive driver, the court may suspend the defendant’s driver’s license for up to 30 days.
 Otherwise, the defendant will receive demerit points.
 The amount depends on what particular offenses the defendant committed.
-(Accruing 12 points in year-period results in a 6-month license suspension.)
+(Accruing 12 points in a year-period results in a 6-month license suspension.)

 For a subsequent offense within two years, the court will revoke the defendant’s driving privileges for one year.3